 |Monetary contribution||Non-monetary contribution|

 |A monetary contribution is an amount of money provided that is not repayable.

-Monetary contributions include cash, cheques or money orders, credit card or debit card payments, and contributions made using online payment services.
+Monetary contributions include cash, cheques or money orders, credit card or debit card payments, and online payments (other than contributions of cryptocurrency).

 What is commercial value?

 Non-monetary contributions are recorded at commercial value.
 Commercial value, in relation to property or a service, is the lowest amount charged at the time that it was provided for the same kind and quantity of property or service, or for the same use of property or money, by:

 - the person who provided the property or service (if the person who provided it is in that business), or